siler23/MultiArchDockerKubernetes/docs/5-Deploy-to-Kubernetes.md

 NAME         TYPE       CLUSTER-IP   EXTERNAL-IP   PORT(S)          AGE go-example   NodePort   10.0.0.73    <none>        5000:32532/TCP   32s

-Now if I go to my ingress IP:32532 as specified in port I can see my app running.
+Now if I go to my $CLUSTERIP:32532 as specified in port I can see my app running.
 You will probably see a different one for yours, so get to that one.

 Now I can save the deployment and service I created to a file with --export.